abhinavnatarajan/RedClust.jl/docs/src/index.md

 ```math
 \boldsymbol c^* = \argmin_{\boldsymbol c} \mathbb{E}_{\boldsymbol c'}[\ell(\boldsymbol c, \boldsymbol c')]
 ```
    1. A naive method is to restrict the search space to those clusterings visited by the MCMC sampler.
+This method is implemented in RedClust in the function [`getpointestimate`](@ref).
-   2. A better method is the SALSO algorithm ([Dahl et al., 2022](#dahl)), implemented in the [R](https://www.r-project.org/) package [`salso`](https://CRAN.R-project.org/package=salso), which heuristically searches the space of all possible clusterings.
+   2. A better method is the SALSO algorithm ([Dahl et al., 2022](#dahl)), implemented in the [R](https://www.r-project.org/) package [salso](https://CRAN.R-project.org/package=salso), which heuristically searches the space of all possible clusterings.
+You can use the [RCall](https://github.com/JuliaInterop/RCall.jl) package in Julia to make calls to the salso package in R if you have R and salso installed.
-All of these methods are implemented in RedClust in the function [`getpointestimate`](@ref).

 ## Citing this package
 If you want to use this package in your work, please cite it as: